In this post

 💳 Best of all, TranslatePress offers a free version that doesn’t force you into paying for anything if you don’t want to.
 All the basic features are there, and you can build a 100% functional multilingual website with two different language versions.

-If you need more languages, or you’d like to take advantage of some of the more advanced features, like multilingual SEO, “translator” user roles, DeepL integration, and more, TranslatePress Pro starts from 89 EUR per year.
+If you need more languages, or you’d like to take advantage of some of the more advanced features, like multilingual SEO, translator accounts, DeepL integration, and more, you can switch to TranslatePress Pro

 👉 Read this to learn about the differences between TranslatePress Free vs Pro and how to pick which one is right for your project.